-Apologies for the soapbox, this isn’t about politics, but about people – people like so many of our great-grandparents who came through Ellis Island.
+Apologies for the soapbox, this isn’t about politics, but about people – people like so many of our great-grandparents who came through Ellis Island or other ports of entry.
 Hopefully some of this immigrant’s experiences can help to dispel some myths:

 The mindset which demonises immigration is so destabilising to everything democracy stands for.